 Would you like to have your say in the future development of Ty Mawr, if so why not join THE FRIENDS OF TY MAWR COUNTRY PARK.

-The ‘friends of group’ was started in 2005 and has been successful in raising money to spend on the park for projects such as the new Guinea Pig House, to purchase our new Kune Kune Pigs.
+The 'Friends of Ty Mawr' was started in 2005 and has been successful in raising money to spend on the park for projects such as the new Guinea Pig House, to purchase our new Kune Kune Pigs, improve the play area and many more projects.

 If you would like to help with: